20 Years of Rolling Stone – BONUS POST

 The Bonus Book of the Week is “Drive, The Surprising Truth About What Motivates Us” by Dan Pink, published in 2009.

 Studies in psychology have shown that when money is offered as an incentive to do a creative activity, people are less motivated to do that activity, than when they were previously doing it for fun, for free!
-The reason is that it would smack of being a job–so the creator would have less autonomy over their product.
+The reason is that it would smack of serving as a job–so the creator would have less autonomy over their product.

 In the 1960’s, a management professor at MIT theorized about two types of sets of behaviors.